 - The property is a vehicle, a horse, more than $250 worth of agricultural products, or a firearm

-In many cases, grand theft can be charged as either a misdemeanor or a felony.
+In many cases, this kind of theft can qualify as either a misdemeanor or a felony.
 When deciding which level to use when prosecuting the case, an attorney will look into your personal criminal history as well as the specific details of your case.

 Sometimes, a grand theft charge is automatically a felony and can have life-altering consequences.
 Those situations include: